-- In a large bowl collect the flour, the almond flour, the sugar, the baking powder and the salt.
-Add the butter, cut into small pieces.
+- In a large bowl, collect the flour, the almond flour, the sugar, the baking powder and the salt.
+Add the butter, cut it into small pieces.
 Rub all the ingredients with your fingers until you get fine crumbs, almost like sand.

-- Add a beaten egg and work again all the ingredients with the tips of your fingers, until your get coarse crumbs.
+- Add a beaten egg and work all the ingredients again with the tips of your fingers' tips until you get coarse crumbs.
 You do not need to make a ball of dough.
 Stop when you get coarse crumbs that stay together when squeezed in your hand.
 Set aside.

 - Now prepare the filling.
 Scoop the ricotta into a bowl.
 Add a little glass of vinsanto, the sugar and the grated zest of half a lemon.
 Whisk energetically until you get a smooth cream.

 - Line with parchment paper a 26-cm round cake pan.
-I usually butter the pan, too, so I can stick the parchment to the edges: it will be easier when it comes to making a nice cake.
+I usually butter the pan, too, to stick the parchment to the edges: it will be easier when it comes to making a nice cake.

 - Now spoon a little bit more than half of the crumbly dough on the bottom of your pan, and press it with the palm of your hands to make the crust.